agpai2/OpenFlights-Graph-ADT/GOALS.md

 We aim to accomplish the following in our project:

-- Traverse through the data set using the **BFS algorithm** and output this traversal.
+- Traverse through the data set using a **breadth-first** approach and output this traversal.

-- Using the distances between airports as weights, we will use the **landmark algorithm** to find the shortest path from one airport to another through layovers.
+- **Djikstra's Algorithm** to compute the shortest path between two nodes

-- Using the Euclidean distance between airports as a heuristic, we will implement the __A* algorithm__.
+- We will write code to display a **graphical output** of our graph on a world map.

 - We intend to follow the grey-box testing method to write test to verify the correctness of our code.